jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 The command can manipulate the __Value In__ parameter without affecting the original object.

-A __Value In__ parameter works best simple objects, that stores a single value, but can also work for more complex objects, that will then be cloned up until a certain depth.
+A __Value In__ parameter works best simple objects, that stores a single value, but can also work for more complex objects, that might then be cloned up until a certain depth.

 ### Value In in a Diagram